iconify/website/docs/libraries/tools/import/figma/file-id.md

 How to get Figma file ID:

 1. Open file in Figma.
-2. Click "Share" button in top right corner.
+2. Click the "Share" button in the top right corner.
 3. Click "Copy link".

 ![How to get file ID in Figma](https://docs.iconify.design/assets/images/tools/figma_id.png)